Pure narrowband photon-pair generation in a monolithic cavity: Theory

-Figure~\ref{fig:JSI_vs_pplength} shows the JSI for the central cavity mode for different pump pulse lengths.
-For long pump pulses, the residual correlations in the JSI stem from the fact that the uncertainty in the pump energy lies below that of the signal/idler bandwidth.
-It can be minimized by utilizing pump pulses spectrally broader than the cavity mode, so that the JSI of the photon pair is dominated by the single-mode of the cavity rather than the pump spectral amplitude.
-Optimizing the pump pulse allows for a separable JSI (uncorrelated idler and signal frequencies), making possible the generation of spectrally pure heralded single photons.
-It must be noted that, while the central mode is pure, correlations are introduced by distributing some amplitude into the neighbouring spectral modes; however, these can be spectrally filtered out.
-To quantify the separability of the JSI, a Schmidt decomposition is performed~\cite{law2000continuous}, allowing for a theoretical evaluation of the number of frequency modes present in the state and, consequently, its spectral purity.
+To quantify the separability of the JSI for the central cavity mode, a Schmidt decomposition is performed~\cite{law2000continuous}, allowing for a theoretical evaluation of the number of frequency modes present in the state and, consequently, its spectral purity.
 The two-photon state is expressed in terms of orthonormal Schmidt modes $\ket{\psi_s^k(\omega_s)}$ and $\ket{\psi_i^k(\omega_i)}$ as